seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Welcome, my gracious lord; welcome, dread queen;
 Welcome, ye warlike Goths; welcome, Lucius;
 And welcome, all: although the cheer be poor,
-’Twill fill your stomachs; please you eat of it.
+'Twill fill your stomachs; please you eat of it.

 **SATURNINUS**
 Why art thou thus attired, Andronicus?